kumuthu53/perceptron-credit-card-fraud/README.md

 ## Medium Article

-The Medium article corresponding to this code is not yet published.
+The Medium article corresponding to this code can be found at https://medium.com/@kumuthu53/the-perceptron-a-lone-neuron-df949a6a632c.

 ## Dataset